 - Proper clothes

-Even if you are not planning to hike during the night, you may experience delay because of bad weather conditions or your physical condition, so bring a flashlight or headlamp.
+Even if you are not planning to hike during the night, you may experience delay because of bad weather conditions or your physical condition, so always bring a flashlight or headlamp.

 - Water and food